Client Use Case

 To deliver this service, HWWS has several automated unmanned process facilities, including water treatment plants, boosters, and water towers, many of which are located in remote parts of the city.

 The Challenge - Critical Site Security and Response

 Unmanned facilities create two distinct challenges.
 Site security, in particular, is critical as any intrusions and/or thefts not only create cost and inconvenience to the organization but can also result in significant delays to the water process, affecting service to the customer.

 HWWS requires an immediate alert if there is any sign of intrusion on their sites, with a full visual verification of the intrusion to respond accordingly.

 The second challenge is operational.
-Automated water treatment sites are equipped with state of the art diagnostic telemetry systems which alert operators to even the slightest change in the process.
+Automated water treatment sites are equipped with state-of-the-art diagnostic telemetry systems that alert operators to even the slightest change in the process.

 An alert often means that an operator will need to deploy to the remote facility to visually verify equipment or water levels, resulting in longer journey times for an operator at inconvenient times during the day or night.

 Harlingen Water Works Systems deployed several WCCTV 4G IR Mini Dome security cameras across their automated facilities to provide complete site security.
 These security cameras have the ability to transmit live and recorded footage via the 4G LTE network to the operations team at any HWWS location from any device.